 Normalization refers to the process of converting a vector so that its norm equals 1.
 If inner product is used to calculate vector similarity, vectors must be normalized.
 After normalization, inner product equals cosine similarity.

 See Wikipedia for more information.

 For normalized vectors, Euclidean distance (L2) is mathematically equivalent to inner product (IP).
 If these similarity metrics return different results, check to see if your vectors are normalized

-There is no limit on the number of collections.
-However, the number of partitions in each collection must not exceed the value set by the parameter
+You can create a maximum of 65536 collections.
+The number of partitions in each collection must not exceed the value set by the parameter

 Among the indexes that Milvus supports, IVF_FLAT and IVF_SQ8 implement the k-means clustering method.
 A data space is divided into